Have you ever jumped into your car, turned the key, and nothing happened? If so, did thoughts like this start racing through your head?

 - Allow the functioning car to run five to ten minutes with the jumper cables attached to the dead car.

-- Consider calling a tow truck.
+- Consider calling a tow truck or using roadside assistance.

 Here are some additional resources that can help you become more familiar with the jump starting process.How to Jump Start a Car Battery – Advanced Auto Parts (Video)